A super simple, quick and delicious recipe for a classic cookie. And of course all vegan

 120g almond meal

-120g rapadura or coconut sugar
+120g rapadura sugar, also called panela, coconut sugar works as well

-pinch of salt
+1 pinch salt

-Whisk the dry ingredients in a bowl.
+- Whisk the wet ingredients together in a separate bowl.